mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 	## metro      1     NA
 	## energy    NA      1

 It looks like the NA values throw off the correlation test.
-Even though I'd be throwing out data, I'd like to see some value just to get a sense of the data.
+Even though I'd be throwing out data, I'd like to see _some_ value just to get a sense of the data.
 How many NA's are there?
 Significant amount?

 ``` r
 is.na(metro.energy)
 ```

 Looks like there is only row of NAs - the District of Columbia.
-Given the relatively small population of D.C. and it's status as a Federal District rather than state - I feel OK to throw out this data if just to get an approximate sense of correlation between Metropolitan Population and Energy Consumption.
+I feel _OK_ to leave this particulaar data out - if just to get an approximate sense of correlation between Metropolitan Population and Energy Consumption.
+Given the relatively small population of D.C. and more importantly it's status as a Federal District rather than state, I'm going to assume there is a reason for the missing data; that it didn't disappear at random.

 ``` r
 cor(na.omit(metro.energy))